Getting through the Trauma After Narcissistic & Psychopathic Abuse

 - Implementation of boundaries [to prevent further abuse]

 - Openness to think about the situation in a different way.
 [It can sometimes be difficult to come to terms that you were in an abusive relationship.]

 - Treatment with a well trained and skilled mental health provider, preferably with a strong background in the area of personality disorders, neuro-treatment strategies, and the aftermath of relationships of this type.
-If they ask you to look at your role in the relationship and you are still in crisis mode – head for the door.
-This person does not ‘get’ pathological narcissism abuse.!
+If they ask you to look at your role in the relationship, particularly while you are still in crisis mode – head for the door.
+This person does not ‘get’ pathological narcissism abuse.

 - A healthy, gentle support system.